jtamames/SqueezeMeta/docs/source/SQMtools.rst

 - Functions working for *SQM* and *SQMbunch* objects:
     - :doc:`SQMtools/subsetTax`: select data from the requested taxon
     - :doc:`SQMtools/subsetFun`: select data from the requested function/s
+    - :doc:`SQMtools/subsetBins`: select data from the requested bins (filtering by quality and taxonomy; direct selection by bin name will work for *SQM* objects only)
 - Functions working for *SQM* objects only:
     - :doc:`SQMtools/subsetSamples`: select the requested samples
-    - :doc:`SQMtools/subsetBins`: select data from the requested bins
     - :doc:`SQMtools/subsetContigs`: select arbitrary contigs
     - :doc:`SQMtools/subsetORFs`: select arbitrary ORFs